-23.30.
+- 23.30.
 Victims may struggle to reintegrate back into a normal classroom environment, therefore it is important not to isolate the victim.
-The victim may wish be withdrawn from lessons and activities at times.
-This will only occur at the victims wishes, not because it is easier to manage the situation.
-The Academy will provide a safe space for the victims to use at this time.

-- 23.31.
-Victims may struggle for a long period of time and the Academy will need to offer long term support in liaison with the relevant agencies for as long as this is needed. - 23.32.
+The victim may wish to be withdrawn from lessons and activities at times.
+This will only occur at the victim's wishes, not because it is easier to manage the situation.
+The academy will provide a safe space for the victims to use at this time. - 23.31.
+Victims may struggle for a long period of time and the academy will need to offer long term support in liaison with the relevant agencies for as long as this is needed. - 23.32.
 Everything possible will be done to prevent the victim from bullying and harassment as a result of any report they have made.
-If the victim is unable to remain in Academy, alternative provision or a move to another Academy will be considered this will only be done at the request of the victim and their parents.
-If the victim does move to another Academy, the DSL will inform the Academy of any ongoing support needs and transfer the child protection file.
+If the victim is unable to remain in the academy, alternative provision or a move to another school will be considered this will only be done at the request of the victim and their parents.
+If the victim does move to another school, the DSL will inform the school of any ongoing support needs and transfer the child protection file.